Valley Center woman talks about beating COVID-19

 While Martha has been cleared, Bruce is still in quarantine until Monday.
 So Bruce continues with wearing a mask, including our KSN interview with the family.

 “Calls from family,” said Bruce.
 “And all the texts.
 We have spent a lot of time getting to know our family better and that’s been a blessing.
 So has our church support.
-The support is a key in this.
+Support is key in this.
 Surround yourself.”